-An introduction to general biology with an emphasis on the human model.
+A non-majors laboratory course providing an introduction to general biology with an emphasis on the human model.
 Topics include microscopy, cell structure and function, human anatomy and physiology, genetics and the human impact on the environment.
 Off-campus field trips may be required and may involve a fee.
 This course is for non-majors.
 Note: Not open for credit to students who have completed BIO 002, 003, 004, 005 or 015.